-Vehicular ingress will be on Olivia Street and egress will be on Fort Street.
+There will be no vehicular ingress or egress.
 The property is served by all City bus routes.
-Parking spaces for (4) four standard vehicles, (8) eight compact vehicles, (2) ADA spaces, and (21) twenty-one bicycles are proposed on the property.
+Parking spaces for (10) ten standard vehicles, (2) ADA spaces, and (21) twenty-one bicycles are proposed on the property.
 A remaining thirty-six (36) off-site parking spaces will be available across the street at the Fort Street Parking Lot at 918 Fort Street.